winitzki/scall/tutorial/programming_dhall.md

     in True
 ```

-This code will _fail to typecheck_ because, within the definition of `compareTextValues`, the normal forms of the function parameters `a` and `b` are just the symbols `a` and `b`, and those two symbols are not equal.
+This code will _fail to typecheck_ because, within the definition of `compareTextValues`, the normal forms of the parameters `a` and `b` are just the _symbols_ `a` and `b`, and those two symbols are not equal.
 Because this code fails to typecheck, we cannot use it to implement a function returning `False` when two text strings are not equal.

+We cannot even write a Dhall function that checks whether a string is empty.
+An `assert` expression such as `assert : x === ""` can be used only to verify statically that a given value `x` is a an empty string.

-The `assert` keyword is most often used to implement unit tests.
+The `assert` keyword is most often used to implement unit tests or other static sanity checks on Dhall code.
 In that case, we do not need to keep the values of the equality type.
 We just need to verify that the equality type is not void.
 So, we may write unit tests like this: